 Coron Ultimate Tour Packing List

-Sunscreen – make sure it’s reef- and marine-friendly!
+- Sunscreen – make sure it’s reef and marine-life friendly!

-*Some companies may provide this, or you may be able to negotiate renting them in the price.
+*Some companies may provide these, or you may be able to negotiate renting them in the price.
 Many shops near the catamaran port in Coron rent these for a reasonable price as well.

 Check out my other Philippines travel blog posts: